MartinKratochvilProgramy/go-kv-store/article.md

 # Creating a custom memory key-value store using Golang

-In-memory key-value storage like Redis is an important part of most large web applications.
-The main advantage lies in storing data in memory, making such databases ✨blazing fast✨, however at the cost of being more expensive to run compared to standard databases, since they do not run using SSD but RAM.
+In-memory key-value storage is an important part of most large web applications.
+The main advantage lies in storing data in memory, making such databases ✨blazing fast✨, however at the cost of being more expensive to run compared to standard databases since they do not run using SSD but RAM.
 Thus, such databases are perfect for storing data that needs to be accessible quickly, but does not need to be stored for long periods of time.

 In this article I will describe my approach for creating such system.
 To implement this idea I have chosen Golang, as it is relatively fast and low-level enough, while being easy to write effective code in.
 Main features of this project are:

 - Data should be quickly accessible - achieve sub-ms speed for data lookup.
-- Stored data has an expiration time, meaning after certain time, it is automatically removed.
+- Stored data has an expiration time, meaning after certain duration, it is automatically removed.
-- Logs should be written so that after stopping the database, it can be reconstructed.
 - Expose the application through a web server with relevant methods.

 ##